Frequently Asked Questions

 What forms of payment can I use?

 We accept BACS bank transfers and all major credit cards including, Visa/Delta/Electron, MasterCard/Eurocard, Maestro, and American Express.
-Debit cards (also known as bank cards) are accepted if they have a Visa or MasterCard logo.
+Debit cards are accepted if they have a Visa or MasterCard logo.
 Credit/Debit card payments can be taken over the phone or online, using our secure PayPal payment gateway.

 Will the instructor be accredited by a recognised accreditation body?

 Of course!
-Your instructor will be ITSSAR accredited, please feel free to inspect all documents prior to the commencement of training.
+Your instructor will be ITSSAR-accredited, please feel free to inspect all documents before the commencement of training.

 Are South Coast Forklift Training insured?